NorthernWidget/I2C-master-directory/README.md

 # I2C-master-directory
-All of the default I2C addresses used on Northern Widget devices, tabulated
+All of the default I2C addresses used on Northern Widget devices, tabulated.

 ## Sensors